Skip to main content

 }

-4. Register the web service
+2. Register the web service

-1. Create a UsrEncodingService.svc file in the ..\Terrasoft.WebApp\ServiceModel directory.
+1. Go to the ..\Terrasoft.WebApp\ServiceModel directory.

-2. Add the following record to the UsrEncodingService.svc file.
+2. Create and open the UsrEncodingService.svc file.

 <% @ServiceHost